asfiafatima/Crowdfunding_ETL/README.md

 # Crowdfunding_ETL
-#Data sources
+Data sources
 Crowdfunding.csv and contacts.csv

-#Final production
+Final production
 Database: PostgreSQL

 # Description
+Extract, Transform and Load
-Using crowdfunding.csv we're creating category_id and sub_category_id for each category name.
+Using crowdfunding.csv, we created category_id and sub_category_id for each category name.
 We created a dataframe using Json dictionary to create first_name and last_name from column name.
+Dropped columns that no longer was needed.
-We used Regex to extract names,ids,emails.
+We used Regex to extract names,ids,emails from the text.
+Analysis:
 There are 435 companies have achieved their goals
 We performed query to acquire details like first,last name and company name using join method based on contact_ids.
 We wanted to do analysis on companies based on US